Skip to main content

 Phase of Care and Clinical Applications

-• Patients were undergoing the transition after initial treatment phase of care.
+Patients were undergoing the active treatment on chemotherapy phase of care.

 Study Design